php-school/learn-you-php/exercises/exceptional-coding/problem/problem.md

-Write a program that takes an array of filepaths as arguments and outputs the basename of each, seperated by a new line.
+Write a program that takes an array of filepaths as arguments and outputs the basename of each, separated by a new line.

 Every file should exist but under exceptional circumstances some files may not.
 If this occurs, output a message similar to the below.